allanwupi/TTGO-DLA-Simulation/README.md

 Simulate randomly walking particles and growth of Brownian trees using the LILYGO T-Display S3.

-See the information at [rosettacode.org](https://rosettacode.org/wiki/Brownian_tree) and the [Wikipedia article](https://en.wikipedia.org/wiki/Diffusion-limited_aggregation).
+Inspired by [this Youtube video](https://www.youtube.com/watch?v=gsJHzBTPG0Y).
+See the [Wikipedia article](https://en.wikipedia.org/wiki/Diffusion-limited_aggregation) for more details.

 Current Implementation
 ---